maxhallinan/zelektree/readme.md

 Embed selectors in the Redux state tree.

-This is intended to be a convenient option for selectors that are used widely throughout an app.
+This is a convenient way for components to share selectors that are used widely throughout an app.

 Inspired by [Baobab](https://github.com/Yomguithereal/baobab#computed-data-or-monkey-business).